 Graduate assistantships are available to help support students and usually involve teaching one introductory class per semester.

-Our class sizes are small (35 or less), our faculty are dedicated and accessible teachers, having won eight UVM teaching excellence awards, and several University Scholar awards, and there are numerous extra-curricular department, college, university, and community activities.
+Our faculty are dedicated and accessible teachers, having won eight UVM teaching excellence awards, and several University Scholar awards, and there are numerous extra-curricular department, college, university, and community activities.
 Our Department takes pride in its reputation for great teaching, cutting-edge research, and the personal attention we give our students.

 Most department members are actively engaged in faculty research, working in areas such as:

-I hope your enjoy visiting our website.
+I hope you enjoy visiting our website.
 If you need further information about our programs or the Department, please contact us.

 Professor and Department Chair